 We strongly prefer all recent graduates or applicants with less than two years of relevant work experience to have a GPA of 3.0 (or international equivalent) or above.

 The application system will prompt you to pay the $75 application fee once you have completed the appropriate sections of the online application.
+This fee is nonrefundable.

 Submit your application after you have completed all parts of the online application and paid your $75 application fee.
 Submit your application by the day of the application deadline in order to be considered for admission.